18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

 ### GSA approval of the FTTA

 * Talent sends the FTTAs to OCFO (Andrew Roach)
-* Talent sends the FTTAs to the FAS Commissioner’s office (Judith Zawatsky, Karen Link, and Alex Mobeka)
+* Talent sends the FTTAs to the FAS Commissioner’s office (Tricia Sieveke, Karen Link, and Alex Mobeka)
 * FAS office sends to HSSO (Alan Thomas)
 * FAS office sends to OHRM
 * OHRM will upload the FTTA to the Control Document Tracker (CDT) and route to the Office of Administrative Services (OAS) / Exec Secretariat